 It’s easy to convince yourself as a college applicant that the most important characteristic of a college is its selectivity or prestige.
-No matter how envious your friends may be if you’re accepted to a selective college, it doesn’t mean you’ll ultimately be happy there.
+No matter how envious your friends may be if you’re accepted into selective colleges, it doesn’t mean you’ll ultimately be happy there.

-Here are some of the some of the problems with judging colleges only by selectivity.
+Here are some of the problems with judging colleges only by selectivity.

 Selective doesn’t mean “good” (necessarily)

 When someone says a college is “good”, it can mean that the college has well-respected faculty.
 It can mean the research done at the college is published in esteemed journals.
 It can mean the graduates of the college have particularly bright futures–or one of a million other measures of quality.

 The point is that while there are a lot of ways to compare colleges, how difficult it is to get in–taken alone–is not a meaningful metric.

 Is it true that many selective colleges are made to be selective because they have positive characteristics?
 Yes, of course.

 But they are not the only “good” colleges worth considering.